kkwakwa/2015-11-16-manchester-codima/codima_lessons/make/SPEAKER_NOTES.md

   * data analysis outputs
   * visualisations of data
   * documents/presentations
-* The *targets* may depend on input or intermediate files
+* The *targets* may depend on input or intermediate files (which may also be targets)
   * data files
   * analysis files
 * **`Make` organises the construction of output `targets` from their inputs**